 You can also use a service from Coinbase that allows you to connect a debit card to your bitcoin account, which means you can use Bitcoin the same way you use a credit card for online purchases or in grocery stores.
 This sometimes involves financial providers like Crypto.com and CoinZoom that instantly convert your Bitcoins into dollars.

-Currently, in countries particularly with less stable local currencies, people sometimes use cryptocurrency instead of cash.
+In countries particularly with less stable local currencies, people sometimes use cryptocurrency instead of cash.
 Bitcoin provides an opportunity for traders to store value without relying on money that a State government backs.
 It gives people an option to hedge for a worst-case scenario.
 It is already seen in countries like Venezuela, Argentina, and Zimbabwe.
 Bitcoin is getting tremendous traction in countries heavily in debt.

 In the United States, when you use Bitcoin as a currency, not an investment, you must be aware of specific tax implications.